Evidence for lensing of gravitational waves from LIGO-Virgo: Conclusions

-The LIGO-Virgo collaboration has already confirmed a high consistency between strains and sky location (as predicted by lensing) in 11 pairs of GWs, but in order to properly incorporate difference in time of arrival, a wider range of time delay priors, including those consistent with current time delay observations, need to be considered.
+The LIGO-Virgo collaboration has already confirmed good consistency between strains and sky location for 11 pairs of GW events in the released first half of the O3 events (O3a), but a more definitive outcome may be provided by the longer duration of the full O3 set of events which should allow the distinctive empirically based time delay distribution to be recognised more clearly with an expected peak at $\simeq 100$ days based on QSO evidence.
 Finally, in order to properly rule out the lensing hypothesis, after incorporating priors on the BBH population and lenses, models that do predict observable rates of lensed events (like the BDS model) need to be properly considered.
-Models like the BDS model may eventually be proven wrong by future data, but current observations are still consistent with such models, that predict that lensing of binaries with components in the $\approx 7--15$ M$_{\odot}$ at $z>1$ are responsible for the bimodal mass function, correlation between $m_1--m_2$, mass-gap events, and similarity in strains and sky location between a significant number of GW events.
+This model may eventually be proven wrong by future data, but current observations are still consistent with it, that predict that lensing of binaries with components in the $\approx 7$--$15$ M$_{\odot}$ at $z>1$ are responsible for the bimodal mass function, and also the tight correlation between $m_1$--$m_2$, mass-gap events, and the similarity in strains and sky locations between a significant number of GW events.